 Also known as liquidation, Chapter 7 bankruptcy is the most common type of bankruptcy for individuals.
 When someone applies for this type of bankruptcy, a court-appointed trustee oversees the sale of the person’s assets—which can include anything that has value.

-Once a person has filed Chapter 7, it stays on their credit report for up to ten years and it can have a negative impact on the score.
+Once a person has filed this type of bankruptcy, it stays on their credit report for up to ten years, and it can have a negative impact on the score.
 A person cannot file this type of bankruptcy more than once over a span of eight years.

 Chapter 13 Bankruptcy